redsnow1992/redsnow1992.github.io.backup/_notes/programming/clojure-note.md

 layout: document
 title: Clojure Note
 ---
-# Operation on collections and datastructures
+# Collections and Data Structures
 ## Collection
 + `conj` to add an item to a collection
 + `seq` to get a sequence of a collection